John Oliver: Reception and the "John Oliver effect"

 Oliver also founded and legally incorporated a church, Our Lady of Perpetual Exemption, to demonstrate how easy it is to qualify as a church and receive tax-exempt status in the United States.
 The church was created in conjunction with a segment on televangelists who have tax-free mansions and private jets funded by millions of dollars in donations, which are sent in the belief that money given to televangelists can result in God rewarding donors with money, blessings, and by curing diseases.
 (Note: See: "Televangelists: Last Week Tonight with John Oliver (HBO)" (2015)) The next week, Oliver showed off the large quantity of donations posted to him, which included $70,000 in cash, a large cheque, and other gifts.
 The church's website stated that donations would go to Doctors Without Borders upon the church's dissolution.

 Oliver's February 2016 segment on presidential candidate Donald Trump received 62 million views on Facebook and 23 million on YouTube within a month, and was reportedly the "most watched piece of HBO content ever".
 A network spokesperson said that this was "a record for any piece of HBO content".
+Oliver's commentary surrounding the 2016 United States presidential election received some media criticism of contributing to polarisation, including from Zac Dacis for the Jesuit America magazine, who wrote that Oliver "coddles his viewers by convincing them (as if they needed more convincing) of how right they are, how wrong they are, how many more facts they know than them".
+Oliver later said that his February 2016 segment "got out of hand" and expressed some regret over his coverage.
 In 2018 on Last Week Tonight, Oliver presented the children's book A Day in the Life of Marlon Bundo, a parody of Marlon Bundo's A Day in the Life of the Vice President.
 A Day in the Life of Marlon Bundo featured Marlon Bundo, the pet rabbit of 48th US Vice President Mike Pence, in a gay relationship.
 During the 2023 Reddit API controversy, the major subreddits r/pics, r/gifs, and r/aww, among others, protested at Reddit's API policy changes by only allowing content containing Oliver.